How to become a freelancer or self-employed in Singapore

 The first 3 are straightforward employment permits, while the Letter of Consent caters specifically to DP and LTVP holders who are living in Singapore because of their spouse’s or partner’s Employment Pass (EP).
 Upon the expiry of the EP, the Letter of Consent is invalidated.

 Some expats have previously worked around this employment requirement by getting their spouse or partner to register a sole proprietorship company in Singapore, and then applying for a Letter of Consent under the newly registered company.
-However, since May 2016, the Ministry of Manpower has started rejecting such applications from non-Singapore employers.
+However, there are some rules you have to abide by if you want to register a sole proprietorship company as a foreigner.

 Foreigners of all nationalities are eligible to apply, either as a seasoned entrepreneur, an established innovator, or an investor with a proven-track record.